AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/dashboard.md

 * **[!UICONTROL Extensions]**: Displays the extensions currently installed on your Adobe Commerce instance.
 [Adobe Commerce Marketplace](https://marketplace.magento.com/extensions.html) information is provided, where available, for extensions listed there.

-* **[!UICONTROL Alerts]**: The [!UICONTROL Alerts] page displays the latest [!DNL NewRelic Managed Alerts] for the Adobe Commerce instance.
-Learn more about [Managed alerts for Adobe Commerce](https://support.magento.com/hc/en-us/articles/360045806832) and how to [Access NewRelic services](https://support.magento.com/hc/en-us/articles/360039127712) in the Adobe Commerce Support Knowledge Base.
+* **[!UICONTROL Alerts]**: Displays the latest [!DNL New Relic Managed Alerts] for the Adobe Commerce instance.
+Learn more about [Managed alerts for Adobe Commerce](https://support.magento.com/hc/en-us/articles/360045806832) and how to [Access New Relic services](https://support.magento.com/hc/en-us/articles/360039127712) in the Adobe Commerce Support Knowledge Base.

 * **[!UICONTROL Non-recommended software in use]**: The [!UICONTROL Non-recommended software in use] [!DNL widget] displays the non-recommended software that your Adobe Commerce instance is currently using, based on your Adobe Commerce version.
 The non-recommended software is listed by [!UICONTROL Name], [!UICONTROL Installed Version], and [!UICONTROL Recommended Version].